UK permanent hiring slows to 18-month low, recruiters say

 But news that salaries are starting to rise is likely to be welcomed by the government and the Bank of England, which has been forecasting that wages will pick up as hiring slows and productivity growth starts to improve.

-Higher wages are also essential to drive the forecast recovery in weak tax receipts included in finance minister George Osborne's budget update on Wednesday.
+Higher wages are also essential to drive the forecast recovery in weak tax receipts included in Chancellor George Osborne's budget update on Wednesday.

 "It's a sign of continuing business confidence that employers are expanding their permanent workforces and are prepared to make more generous offers to new recruits," said REC Chief Executive Kevin Green, who viewed the data more positively than Brown.